Braim016/django-one/README.md

 This repository contains my first django project.

 ## Installations
-For this repository, you'll need to have python installed
+For this repository, you'll need
+- To have python installed
+- To create a virtual environment
+- To install the django module with "pip install django"

 ## Modules Used
 The only module used in this project is the random module